Jacob Jones and the Bigfoot Mystery

-Jacob Jones and the Bigfoot Mystery is a popular episodic puzzle adventure developed by Lucid Games.
-Part 1 was original published by Sony Computer Entertainment on PlayStation Vita on May 14, 2013, and later on iOS on May 16, 2013.
+Jacob Jones and the Bigfoot Mystery is an episodic adventure video game developed by Lucid Games.
+Part 1 was originally published by Sony Computer Entertainment on PlayStation Vita on May 14, 2013, and later on iOS on May 16, 2013.
 Episode 2 was released on iOS on July 24, 2014.
-It had since been removed from all app stores.
-Although, Both episodes are now available for purchase on Steam.
+Both episodes have since been removed from all app stores and made available for Windows via Steam.

 Critical reception

 Episode 1 (Playstation Vita)

 The PlayStation Vita version of episode 1 has a Metacritic score of 74 based on 11 critic reviews.